yangasahi/Kitura-SOS-Workshop/06-OpenAndRESTAPI.md

 ## Try out OpenAPI in Kitura

-Now, you can open [http://localhost:8080/openapi](http://localhost:8080/openapi) and view the live OpenAPI specification of your Kitura application in JSON format.
+With your Kitura server still running, open [http://localhost:8080/openapi/ui](http://localhost:8080/openapi/ui) and view SwaggerUI, a popular API development tool.
+SwaggerUI shows all the REST endpoints defined on your server.

-You can also open [http://localhost:8080/openapi/ui](http://localhost:8080/openapi/ui) and view SwaggerUI, a popular API development tool.
 You will see one route defined: the GET `/health` route.
 Click on the route to expand it, then click "Try it out!" to query the API from inside SwaggerUI.

 You should see a Response Body in JSON format, like: